TheOSuite/oMITM/README.md

 ## Generating and Trusting the CA Certificate

-When you run eMITM for the first time, it will automatically generate a new Certificate Authority (CA) certificate (`ca.crt`) and a corresponding private key (`ca.key`) in the same directory as the script.
+When you run oMITM for the first time, it will automatically generate a new Certificate Authority (CA) certificate (`ca.crt`) and a corresponding private key (`ca.key`) in the same directory as the script.

 To intercept HTTPS traffic without your browser/applications showing certificate errors, you **MUST** install and trust this `ca.crt` file in your operating system's certificate store or your browser's trusted root certificates list.

-* eMITM provides **"View CA Cert"** and **"Trust CA Info"** buttons in the GUI to help you locate the certificate file and provide general instructions.
+* oMITM provides **"View CA Cert"** and **"Trust CA Info"** buttons in the GUI to help you locate the certificate file and provide general instructions.
 * The exact steps to trust a CA vary depending on your operating system and browser.
 Please refer to their official documentation.
     * **Windows:** Search for "Manage computer certificates" or "Internet Options" -> Content tab -> Certificates.
     * **macOS:** Keychain Access -> System or Login keychain.